Royal cypher: Elsewhere

 British royal cyphers are still visible on several public buildings and old post boxes in the Republic of Ireland.

 Other royal houses have also made use of royal or imperial cyphers; Ottoman sultans had a calligraphic signature known as their tughra.
+An exception to this is Sultan Abdulhamid II, who wrote the initials of his name in the Latin alphabet, creating a monogram in the form of AH.

 All the monarchs of Europe's six other surviving kingdoms use cyphers, with royal crowns above them.
-King Harald V of Norway uses the letter H crossed with the Arabic numeral 5; King Carl XVI Gustav of Sweden uses the letters C and G overlapping with the Roman numeral XVI below them; King Felipe VI of Spain uses the letter F with the Roman numeral; and Frederik X of Denmark uses two letter Fs with the Roman numeral X intertwined.
+King Harald V of Norway used the letter H crossed with the Arabic numeral 5; King Carl XVI Gustav of Sweden uses the letters C and G overlapping with the Roman numeral XVI below them; King Felipe VI of Spain uses the letter F with the Roman numeral; and Frederik X of Denmark uses two letter Fs with the Roman numeral X intertwined.
 King Philippe of the Belgians uses the letters P and F intertwined, referring to the fact that his name is Philippe in French and Philipp in German, but Filip in Dutch, the three main languages in Belgium.
-King Willem-Alexander of the Netherlands and his Queen Maxima share a joint cypher consisting of the letter W entwined with the letter M.
+King Willem-Alexander of the Netherlands and his Queen Máxima share a joint cypher consisting of the letter W entwined with the letter M.

 The insignia of "N III" for Napoléon III is seen on some Paris bridges, such as the Pont au Change.

 King Maha Vajiralongkorn of Thailand uses a cypher made up of his initials in Thai script ("ว.ป.ร."
 V.P.R. – Vajiralongkorn Parama Rajadhiraj, an equivalent of Vajiralongkorn Rex).

+In Malaysia, the state of Johor is the only state which the royal house, the Temenggong dynasty have made use of royal cyphers.
+The royal cypher is made up of initials S.I., and it's a customary practice for the Temenggong dynasty to name their heir apparent with any names started with the letter I. The practice was started during the Sultan Ibrahim, the second sultan of modern Johor, and it remains until today.